colbin8r/leaflet.toc.control/README.md

 ### Script Tasks

-During development, it's recommended to use the main `watch` task (which is aliased to `npm start`), which will enable real-time transpilation, bundling, linting, testing, and coverage reporting.
+During development, it's recommended to use the main `watch` task (which is aliased to `npm start`), which will enable real-time transpilation, bundling, linting, and testing.

 ```sh
 $ npm start